 - Tingling or prickling of the skin

 For most people, side effects are tolerable.
-They may lessen over time, but some side effects may be bothersome for as long as you use vagus nerve stimulation.
+They may lessen over time, but some side effects may remain bothersome for as long as you use implanted vagus nerve stimulation.

 Adjusting the electrical impulses can help minimize these effects.
 If side effects are intolerable, the device can be shut off temporarily or permanently.

 It's important to carefully consider the pros and cons of implanted vagus nerve stimulation before deciding to have the procedure.
 Make sure you know what all of your other treatment choices are and that you and your doctor both feel that implanted vagus nerve stimulation is the best option for you.
 Ask your doctor exactly what you should expect during surgery and after the pulse generator is in place.